It’s the holidays – I get it. You are busy. Things to do – places to go – people to see.

 The thought of that plan just makes my head want to explode.

 Resistance begets resistance.
-Why antagonize your bird with a lack of attention when you can easily include your bird as part of holiday festivities.
+Why antagonize your bird with a lack of attention when you can easily include your bird as part of holiday festivities?

 Here’s a simple solution for making an African grey parrot part of Christmas morning’s magic.
 Let’s turn those Christmas stockings into forging opportunities.

-note “foraging drawer”
+Note “foraging drawer”

 Christmas is also the time when dreams tend to exceed money.
 We want to lavish our birds with every opportunity imaginable but the holidays tend to have a sobering effect on our finances.
 We’d love to get the latest and greatest for our favorite feathered friend but all those humans that we have relationships with really should get a holiday gift as well.

 We are here because people buy things for birds from us.
-We also know (having done this for almost a quarter century) sometimes your paycheck does not meet up with the needs of your bird.
+We also know (having done this for almost a quarter century) that sometimes your paycheck does not meet the needs of your bird.
 No worries.
 You needn’t spend big money on bird toys.
 Your bird will never ask for the receipt.

 A foraging opportunity can be as simple as hanging a millet spray through the roof of the cage.
-Cup cake paper liners.
+Cupcake paper liners.
 Ice cube trays all offset creativity for money as illustrated in the video below.

 Our newest favorite foraging and enrichment toy comes to us – from dogs.

-You are now officially deficient of excuses.
+You are now officially deficient in excuses.